alexmiller63/PublishToRepository/README.md

 # PublishToRepository

-PublishToRepository is a small bridge that lets ChatGPT prepare UTF-8 text files and publish them to a GitHub repository without requiring the user to paste file contents into GitHub.
+PublishToRepository is a small mailbox that lets ChatGPT prepare UTF-8 text files and publish them to a GitHub repository without requiring the user to paste file contents into GitHub.

 ## How it works

-ChatGPT prepares a JSON publish request and writes it to a designated Google Doc.
+ChatGPT prepares a JSON publish request and writes it to a designated Google Doc mailbox.
 The repository stores that document's ID in `tools/id.txt`.

 When the **Publish to Repository** GitHub Actions workflow is run manually, it:

 1. Reads the Google Doc ID from `tools/id.txt`.
 2. Exports the Google Doc as plain text.
+3. Treats an empty or whitespace-only document as an idle mailbox and exits successfully.
-3. Parses the document as JSON.
+4. Parses a non-empty document as JSON.
-4. Base64-decodes each file's contents.
+5. Base64-decodes each file's contents.
-5. Verifies that the decoded bytes are valid UTF-8 text.
+6. Verifies that the decoded bytes are valid UTF-8 text.
-6. Writes the files at their specified repository paths.
+7. Writes the files at their specified repository paths.
+8. Deletes any files listed in the request's `delete` array.
-7. Commits and pushes the resulting changes.
+9. Commits and pushes the resulting changes.

 The workflow has no parameters.
-The Google Doc acts as a bridge between ChatGPT and GitHub.
+The Google Doc is the mailbox between ChatGPT and GitHub.

+## Mailbox lifecycle

+The mailbox contains either one JSON publish request or nothing.

+After a request has been successfully processed, the mailbox should be cleared.
+An empty mailbox is the normal idle state; running the workflow with an empty mailbox is safe and produces no repository commit.

 ## Publish request format

-The bridge document contains one JSON object:
+The mailbox contains one JSON object:

 ```json
 {